In Depth: Coronaries

 - Coronary failure: heart failure due to narrowing or blockage of the coronary artery

 - Coronary sclerosis: hardening of the coronary artery

-- Coronary thrombosis: blocking of a coronary artery
+- Coronary thrombosis: blockage of a coronary artery due to a clot